maria-becker/CO-NNECT/Forwardchaining/README.txt

 Below we give an example command for running the code, with our default parameters and settings that we also used in our paper:

 python pipeline.py -inputfile file.tsv -experiment_name "experiment1" -out paths/ -sim cos -emb numberbatch-en-17.06.txt -hops 3 -beams 10 -contextsimthresh 0.7 -keep all -threshold 0.95 -pos_filter -lemma_check -reverse

+The directories data_reverse, data_noreverse, model_reverse, model_noreverse, together with our pretrained model, can be downloaded from here:

 If you use the code, please cite: Becker, M., Korfhage, K., Paul, D., and Frank, A. (2021).
 CO-NNECT: A Framework for Revealing Commonsense Knowledge Paths as Explicitations of Implicit Knowledge in Texts.
 IWCS – International Conference on Computational Semantics.